Rachel Corrie

 If we all help and work together, it will grow and burn free with the potential of tomorrow.

-Rachel was born in 1979, raised in Olympia Washington, the youngest of three children of Craig Corrie, an insurance executive, and Cindy Corrie.
+Rachel was born in 1979.
+She was raised in Olympia Washington, the youngest of three children of Craig Corrie, an insurance executive, and Cindy Corrie.
 “Average Americans, politically liberal, economically conservative, middle class”.

 Rachel graduated local high school then attended Evergreen state college, a famously liberal university in Olympia, itself a famously liberal town.
 She began railing against how “the highest level of humanity is expressed through what we choose to buy at the mall”.